amperity/amperity-docs/shared/terms.rst

 .. term-reddit-ads-start

 Reddit is home to unique communities, engaged conversations, and the best memes.
-Reddit Ads allows brands to find their community on Reddit, and then engage with your customers within |ext_reddit_communities| using targeted ads and promoted posts.
+Reddit Ads allows brands to find their community on Reddit, and then engage with your customers within `the 100K+ active communities on Reddit <https://www.redditforbusiness.com/>`__ |ext_link| using targeted ads and promoted posts.

 .. term-reddit-ads-end